SimplexCC/sell-docs/source/includes/_concepts.md

 # Concepts #

-## Environments ##
+## Sandbox vs. Production ##

-Simplex provides a Sandbox environment, which you use while developing and testing your integration.
-When your testing is complete and you are ready to go live, all you do is switch to the Production environment.
+Simplex provides a sandbox environment, which you use while developing and testing your integration.
+When you are ready to go live, you simply switch to the production environment.

-Each environment is accessed with a different URL, and requires a different API key (see below).
+Environments are accessed with different URLs and require different API keys (see below).

 ## API key ##

-As part of your onboarding with Simplex you receive two API keys, which are for authentication.
-One key is used when running against the Sandbox environment, and the other is used for the Production environment.
+As part of your onboarding with Simplex you receive two API keys, which you will use for authentication your API calls.
+Note that the keys for the sandbox and production environments are different.

-## Messages ##
+## API Messages ##

-Foo
+(TODO)

 ## Transports ##

-Bar
+(TODO)

 [modeline]: # ( vim: set ts=2 sw=2 expandtab wrap linebreak: )